-World Naked Gardening Day was May 5.
+World Naked Gardening Day is on the first Saturday of May.
 Did you (un)dress for the occasion?

-While you might get a little dirty, the intention is good, clean, fun in the sun, and a move towards becoming more comfortable in our skin with "non-sexual nudity."
+While you might get a little dirty, the intention is good, clean, fun in your birthday suit, and a move towards becoming more comfortable in our skin with "non-sexual nudity."

 Inspired by World Naked Bike Ride events, Mark Storey (consulting editor for Nude & Natural magazine) and permaculturalist Jacob Gabriel founded World Naked Gardening Day as a project of Body Freedom Collaborative (BFC).
 Some of Storey's other mischievous pranks are rooted in guerrilla gardening in urban environments.